Handbanktexels

 2010 Update

-Like most sheep farmers last year, we had a good year last year in terms of prices, doing particularly well at both Skipton and Builth Wells, where our averages were well up on previous years.
+Like most sheep farmers last year, we had a good year in terms of prices, doing particularly well at both Skipton and Builth Wells, where our averages were well up on previous years.
 In private sales, we were pleased to supply a new customer on a large estate in Herefordshire with 5 shearling rams, and our regulars closer to home continued to support us.

 The 2009 lamb crop were scanned at the beginning of July and the trend is definitely upwards in nearly all areas, especially in scan weight EBV, gigot EBV and our overall average index has moved up from 266 to 295, putting us comfortably in the top 5% of recorded Texel flocks.
 (After the August BLUP run we will add the 2010 details.)